isabella232/laravel-share-dialog-docs/docs/Installation.md

 npx tailwindcss init
 ```

-Add the following code to your tailwind.config.js file:
+In your <span class="blue-color">tailwind.config.js</span> file, configure the <span class="blue-color">purge</span> option with the paths to all of your Blade templates and JavaScript components so Tailwind can tree-shake unused styles in production builds:

 ```jsx
 module.exports = {